Experimental-Opensource-Analytics/libalpmd/README.md

 [In two words...](https://www.youtube.com/watch?v=SvlryWVlgds)

 ## In plans
+* Stabilizing the API
-* Try is on real tasks
+* Try it on real tasks

 ## **What is working:**